Jean Hagen: Film and television

+Honors

+Hagen received a star on the Hollywood Walk of Fame at 1502 Vine Street for her contributions to television.

 Personal life

-Jean Hagen married actor Tom Seidel (who originated the role of Dr. Sanderson in the play Harvey) on June 12, 1947, in Brentwood, California.
+Jean Hagen married actor Tom Seidel in the Brentwood neighborhood of Los Angeles on June 12, 1947.
+He originated the role of Dr. Sanderson in the play Harvey.
 The couple had two children, Christine Patricia and Aric Phillip.
-According to Lorraine LoBianco's authoritative biography, Seidel, in his attempt to stop his wife from drinking, divorced her and gained custody of the children.
-It did not work; Hagen's alcoholism only worsened, finally becoming so severe by 1968 that she was hospitalized and lapsed into a coma at UCLA Medical Center.
-She managed to survive the ordeal, and her daughter, Christine, said that after she emerged from the coma, Hagen never drank again.
+According to Lorraine LoBianco, Seidel divorced Hagen and gained custody of their children in order to dissuade her from drinking.
+Hagen's alcoholism, instead, turned more severe.
+In 1968, her addiction left her hospitalized and in a coma at UCLA Medical Center.
+Her daughter said that after Hagen recovered, she never drank again.

-Unfortunately, another health problem arose: throat cancer.
+Later life and death

+Hagen was later diagnosed with esophageal cancer.
 Patricia Neal wrote in her autobiography that Hagen went to Germany "'for laetrile, a supposed cure unavailable in the United States.
 But she was bubbly and bright and so much the way I remembered her from the old days.'"

-Death

-Hagen died of esophageal cancer on August 29, 1977, at the Motion Picture & Television Country House and Hospital just 26 days after turning 54.
+Hagen died of cancer on August 29, 1977, at the Motion Picture & Television Country House and Hospital just 26 days after turning 54.

-Honors

-Hagen was nominated for a 1956 Emmy Award in the "Best actress (continuing performance)" category.
-She has a star on the Hollywood Walk of Fame at 1502 Vine Street for her contributions to television.